-The basic readTemperature and readPressure functions have two components.
-First the raw 20-bit temperature and pressure values are obtained from the BMP280.
-Then the compensation algorithm is used to generate the output values in degrees Celsius and hPa.
+The basic readTemperature, readPressure and readHumidity functions have two components.
+First the raw 20-bit temperature and pressure values are obtained from the BME/P280, or the raw 16-bit humidity value is obtained from the BME280.
+Then the compensation algorithm is used to generate the output values in degrees Celsius, hPa or %RH.

-The library provides separate functions for these two components, so that the raw temperature and presssure data can be obtained, and perhaps manipulated in some way.
-The algorithm to derive the temperature and pressure from these raw values is also provided.
+The library provides separate functions for these components, so that the raw temperature, presssure and humidity data can be obtained, and perhaps manipulated in some way.
+The algorithm to derive the temperature, pressure and humidity from these raw values is also provided.
 In the library these algorithms are implemented using double length floating point arithmetic.
-It works well on the ESP8266 which is a 32-bit processor.
+It works well on the ESP8266 which is a 32-bit processor and uses 64 bits for "double" float variables.
 Making these functions accessible may be useful for assessing and possibly changing the calculation for other platforms.

 These functions are:

 readRawPressure (rawTemperature); // reads raw pressure and temperature data from BME/P280<br>readRawHumidity (rawTemperature, rawPressure); // reads raw humidity, temperature and pressure data from BME280 calcTemperature (rawTemperature, t_fine); calcPressure (rawPressure, t_fine); calcHumidity (rawHumidity, t_fine)

 The "t-fine" argument to these functions is worth a bit of explanation.
 Both pressure and humidity compensation algorithms include a temperature dependent component which is achieved through the t_fine variable.
 The calcTemperature function writes a value in t_fine based on the temperature compensation algorithm logic, which is then used as an input in both calcPressure and calcHumidity.